-We first address the possibility that natural resources might account for the high relative TFP in Latin America between 1960 and 1980.
-We compute a measure of TFP adjusted for natural resources for the seven largest Latin American countries, for which there is detailed sectorial data available from the Groningen Growth and Development Centre 10-Sector Database (Timmer and de Vries 2009).
+for natural resources for the seven largest Latin American countries, for which there is detailed sectorial data available from the Groningen Growth and Development Centre 10-Sector Database (Timmer and de Vries (2009)).
 Despite being lower than our baseline measure in every year, the adjusted relative TFP displays the same pattern.
 In particular, it was high between 1960 and 1980 and then it fell sharply.

 We consider next the importance of including human capital as a factor of production.
-In this paper we include human capital in the production function, as has become standard in the growth and development accounting literature (see Klenow and Rodriguez-Clare 1997; Hall and Jones 1999).
+In this paper we include human capital in the production function, as has become standard in the growth and development accounting literature (see Klenow and Rodriguez-Clare (1997) and Hall and Jones (1999)).
 We show that the inclusion of human capital makes a crucial difference in the TFP calculations for Latin America.
 When we do not include human capital we obtain a value of 53% for Latin America relative TFP between 1960 and 1980.
 It then declines and reaches 43% in 2007.

 This paper is organized as follows.
-In Section II we present the methodology used to construct our measure of relative TFP.
-Section III presents the stylized facts about relative TFP in Latin America and several robustness exercises.
+In section 2 we present the methodology used to construct our measure of relative TFP.
+Section 3 presents the stylized facts about relative TFP in Latin America and several robustness exercises.
 In particular, we examine the role of natural resources and human capital.
-Section IV concludes.
+Section 4 concludes.